Ajai-spispr/Ajai-spispr.github.io/_posts/2020-01-11-Python-Part2.md

 # Python Guide - part 2

-This is part 2 of the python guide series please go through part one first, If you are new to this sereis.
+This is part 2 of the python guide series please go through first part, If you are new to this series.

 ## Python String

-Strings are the most important and mostly used data type in any programming language.
-Strings are nothing but an array of unicode characters.
+Strings are the most important and widely used data type in any programming language.
+Strings can be visualized as a array of characters.

 ## Common string operations